icaven/glm/readme.md

 - Splitted headers into EXT extensions to improve compilation time #670
 - Added separated performance tests
 - Refactor manual, lists all configuration defines
+- Clarified refract valid range of the indices of refraction, between -1 and 1 inclusively #806

 #### Fixes:
 - Fixed SIMD detection on Clang and GCC